Lekensteyn/pdf.js-wiki/Home.md

-To get started, please read the [README](https://github.com/mozilla/pdf.js/blob/master/README.md) file.
+Welcome to the PDF.js wiki!
+To get started, please read the [README](https://github.com/mozilla/pdf.js/blob/master/README.md) file and consult the pages below:

 + [FAQ](wiki/Frequently-Asked-Questions) - Frequently asked questions.
 + [Contributing/Workflow](wiki/Contributing) - How to contribute to the PDF.js project.
 Also contains more information on setting up testing.